getnamo/MachineLearningRemote-Unreal/README.md

-# tensorflow-remote-ue4
+# machine-learning-remote-ue4
-Tensorflow plugin for the Unreal Engine, encapsulating calls to remote python servers running Tensorflow.
+Machine Learning plugin for the Unreal Engine, encapsulating calls to remote python servers running Tensorflow.

 Should have the same api as tensorflow-ue4, but with freedom to run a host server on platform of choice (e.g. remote win/linux instances).

-## TensorFlow Plugin Variants
+## Machine Learning Plugin Variants

 Want to use tensorflow python api as an embedded instance?